joshbegley/nyt-latest/README.md

 `Intelligence officials have told the White House that computer analysis may shed light on the mystery.`\
 https://nytimes.com/2021/05/27/us/politics/coronavirus-origins-intelligence.html?searchResultPosition=4

-**2 Dead and Up to 10 Missing After Boat Carrying Cuban Migrants Overturns, Officials Say**\
+**2 Dead and Up to 10 Missing After Boat Carrying Cuban Migrants Overturns**\
-`Eight people were rescued by the Coast Guard, which said that the boat ran into trouble about 18 miles southwest of Key West, Fla.`\
+`Eight people were rescued by the Coast Guard, which said that the boat ran into trouble about 18 miles southwest of Key West, Fla., officials said.`\
 https://nytimes.com/2021/05/27/us/key-west-boat-accident.html?searchResultPosition=5

 **Dianne Morales Tries to Calm a Sudden Crisis in Her Campaign**\